wpmetabox/docs/_docs/include-exclude-show-hide-conditional-logic.md

 ---
-title: The difference between Include Exclude, Show Hide and Conditional Logic extensions
+title: Include Exclude vs Show Hide vs Conditional Logic
 ---

 We have 3 extensions that can help you control the visibility of a meta box for a certain post/page: